 Publishers who offer packages which include author-subsidised ones.

-Many smaller publishing houses do include such packages, in order to finance wider publishing; if they also offer outright commercial contracts then that’s fine by us – we consider such publishing houses to be legitimate, and in fact our South African partner P’kaboo falls into this category.
+Many smaller publishing houses do include such packages, in order to finance wider publishing; if they also offer outright commercial contracts then that’s fine by us – we consider such publishing houses to be legitimate, and in fact we have a good ongoing relationship with one such publisher.
 However, our prime concern is to get commercial contracts with for our clients, and that’s what we’ll push for.

 Publishers who charge ‘reading fees’.

 Again, many publishing houses do offer other clearly defined services, such as reading agency or editorial services – that’s fine.
 For a publisher to charge simply for reading a submitted manuscript is another matter.
 It’s not something we like to see, even though some perfectly respectable publishing houses have been known to do it.